howard-community-college/ENES247_TRUC/lab1-mux/README.md

 *In the rtl schematic screen shot, what does the **or gate** do in terms of what a mux does?* **"OR gate" is the main station to decide which select to let the LED on or off, simplified the transistor level by OR gates**

-*How does the schematic change after running synthesis?* **appeared the LUX after running synthesis**
+*How does the schematic change after running synthesis?* **a summary of what is meant to be created in visual diagrams**

 *After running synthesis and implementation, clicking on synthesis under RTL, synthesis and Implementation continues to display the LUT based diagram.
 Not the gate based diagram.
 Why?
 Form a reasonable, non-trivial, relevant hypothesis.* **relevant hypothesis**